 At this point, your phone will boot into TWRP, but the custom recovery isn't permanent just yet.
 TWRP will automatically prompt you to enter your password or PIN so that it can decrypt your storage and modify system files, so use the on-screen keyboard to do just that.

 Once you've entered your PIN or password, swipe the slider at the bottom of the screen when prompted.
 Then, once you make it to TWRP's main menu, tap the "Install" button and navigate to your device's Download folder.
 From here, select the twrp-pixel-installer.zip file that you downloaded in Step 3, then swipe the slider at the bottom of the screen to install it.

-Once you've done that, tap the "Reboot System" button to wrap things up.
+Once you've done that, tap the back button, then select the VerifiedBootSigner.zip file.
+From there, swipe the slider to install the ZIP, and when that's finished, tap "Reboot System."
 At this point, TWRP is now permanently installed as your custom recovery, so you'll be able to flash ZIPs and create backups, along with all of the other cool things that a custom recovery can do.